Lumi-supercomputer/Getting_Started_with_AI_workshop/08_Scaling_to_multiple_GPUs/README.md

     - the correct slurm partition
     - number of GPUs requested (8)
     - number of CPUs requested
-    - RAM requested (you can use `0` to reserve all memory on the node)
+    - RAM requested (we recommend using 60GB per requested GPU to leave some room for the OS overhead)
     - requested runtime
     - the course reservation